NadavMargaliot/OOP_Final-/README.md

 A travel time is declared by the agent speed devided by the distance between the agent and the pokemon.
 So, we finding the best pair and sending the agent to the pokemon.

+You can find our results in here https://github.com/adiel1892/OOP_Final/wiki